George Pilkington: Macclesfield Town

 On 8 February 2014, Pilkington joined Macclesfield Town on a one-month loan.
 14 days later he marked his debut for the "Silkmen" with a goal in a 3–2 defeat to Woking at Kingfield Stadium.
 On 10 March 2014, Pilkington extended his loan spell at Moss Rose for the remainder of the 2013–14 season.
 He was released by Mansfield at the end of the season, and signed with Macclesfield permanently in July 2014 after manager John Askey described him as a "proper pro".

 He missed just two league games of the 2014–15 season as Macclesfield finished one point outside the play-off places, and he was voted the club's Player of the Year.
 He made 45 appearances across the 2015–16 campaign, as Macclesfield posted a tenth-place finish, and he signed a new one-year contract in May 2016.
 He also retained his Player of the Year trophy.
 He made 54 appearances across the 2016–17 campaign, including in the 2017 FA Trophy final at Wembley Stadium, where Macclesfield were beaten 3–2 by York City.
 He was named as the club's Player of the Year for a third consecutive season.
 He made 35 appearances across the 2017–18 campaign as Macclesfield won promotion to the Football League as champions of the National League.
 He announced his retirement in June 2018.

 Coaching career

 Pilkington retired from playing in June 2018 to take up the position as first-team coach at League One side Shrewsbury Town, having been recruited by former Macclesfield manager John Askey.
 He left the club five months later following Askey's dismissal.
+In July 2026, he was appointed as Technical Director at Stafford Rangers.